guedesbruna/evoman_framework/README.md

-Group 65
+Evolutionary Computing
+This repository contains the implementation of Evolutionary Algorithms for the task of video game playing using a python framework called EvoMan.
+Each task has two EA methods, however the first task uses Individual Evolution mode with independent enemies (games), and the second uses groups of enemies per game to develop a generalist agent.

-Evolutionary Computing - Task 1: Specialist Agent
+Task 1: Specialist Agent

 This code contains different functions for training two instances of GA10 (one with 1-step mutation and another one with n-step mutation) on 8 possible different enemies.
 The base controllers and functions, together with some parts of the code, are based on/inspired by the work of Karine Miras et al. (2016).